-If the percentage increase in the quantity demanded of service B equals the percentage increase in the incremental cost of service B, then p_B is equal to the subsequent average incremental cost of producing b- units of service B. As a result, the monopolist earns enough revenues from the sale of service B to recover the service-specific variable and fixed costs that are associated with the production of b- units of service B. p_B also is subsidy free when the percentage increase in the quantity demanded of service B is greater than the percentage increase in the incremental cost of service B. In this case, p_B actually is larger than the subsequent average incremental cost for service B after the increase in the price of service A. Consequently, the monopolist earns enough revenues from the sale of service B to cover its service-specific variable and fixed costs of producing b- units of service B and to make a contribution toward the recovery of its common costs.
-But what if the percentage increase in the quantity demanded of service B is less than the percentage increase in the incremental cost of producing b- units of service B?
-Then p_B is less than the subsequent average incremental cost of service B after the increase in the price of service A. Consequently, the monopolist does not earn enough revenues from the sale of b- units of service B to cover the service-specific variable and fixed costs of producing b- units of service B. Therefore, p_B is not a subsidy-free price in this instance.
+$^{^{22}}$ If the percentage increase in the quantity demanded of service B equals the percentage increase in the incremental cost of service B, then p_B is equal to the subsequent average incremental cost of producing b units of service B. As a result, the monopolist earns enough revenues from the sale of service B to recover the service-specific variable and fixed costs that are associated with the production of b units of service B. p_B also is subsidy free when the percentage increase in the quantity demanded of service B is greater than the percentage increase in the incremental cost of service B. In this case, p_B actually is larger than the subsequent average incremental cost for service B after the increase in the price of service A. Consequently, the monopolist earns enough revenues from the sale of service B to cover its service-specific variable and fixed costs of producing b units of service B and to make a contribution toward the recovery of its common costs.
+But what if the percentage increase in the quantity demanded of service B is less than the percentage increase in the incremental cost of producing b units of service B after the subsequent average increase in the incremental cost of producing b units of service B is less than the percentage increase in the incremental cost of producing b units of service B is less than the subsequent average incremental cost of service B after the increase in the price of service A. Consequently, the monopolist does not earn enough revenues from the sale of service B is less than the subsequent average incremental cost of service B after the increase in the price of service B. Consequently, the monopolist does not earn enough revenues from the sale of b units of service B to cover the service-specific variable and fixed costs of producing b units of service B after the increase in the price of service B to cover the service-specific variable and fixed costs of producing b units of service B. Therefore, p_B is not a subsidy-fre